bfotheri/Project3/README.md

 Various changes, such as changing the activation function, adding dropout layers, changing the number of layers and neurons in them, were made.
 However, time and time again data augmentation and increased training time proved to be the two most important factors in the models performance.

-The final model weaves due to low angle data being removed from the training set, but it still able to navigate the track completely without leaving the barriers a majority of the time.
+The final model weaves due to low angle data being removed from the training set, but is still able to navigate the track completely without leaving the barriers.

 #### 2. Final Model Architecture